Follow Post-Op Instructions

 Recovery Times for Pets After Surgery

 Our veterinary team has discovered that pets recover faster from soft tissue surgeries such as reproductive surgeries (C-sections or spays & neuters) or abdominal surgery than from procedures involving tendons, bones, ligaments, or joints.
 Soft tissue surgeries typically heal in 2 to 3 weeks and take about 6 weeks to completely heal.

 Parts of the body that have undergone orthopedic surgery (involving ligaments, bones, and other skeletal structures) tend to heal much more slowly.
 Approximately 80% of your cat's recovery will take place 8 to 12 weeks after surgery.
 However, the average recovery time from orthopedic surgery is 6 months or longer.

-Today, our Delaware County vets will share a few tips to help keep your cat comfortable and content as they recover at home.
+Today, our Morton vets will share a few tips to help keep your cat comfortable and content as they recover at home.

 Recuperating from Effects of General Anesthetic

 During surgical procedures, a general anesthetic is used to render your cat unconscious and prevent them from feeling any pain.
 However, the effects of anesthesia may take some time to wear off after the procedure is completed.

 General anesthetics can cause temporary shakiness on their feet or sleepiness.
 These are normal side effects that should fade with rest.
 A temporary loss of appetite is also a common side effect in cats recovering from anesthesia.

 Because of the effects of a general anesthetic, your cat may feel slightly nauseated and lose some appetite following a surgical procedure.
 Try to feed them something small and light after surgery, such as chicken or fish.
 You can also give them their regular food, but only a quarter of their usual portion.